stevebeer/openvpn-server/README.md

 address on your network and the public IP address of your network and write them down before beginning.
-Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard and be able to access it even more conveniently.
+Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard and be able to access it even more conveniently (This is also covered by source 4).
 And last but not least, be sure to change your user password from the default.

 Server-Side Setup
 -----------------